AIS-Bonn/pose_graph_prediction/README.md

 The reasoning behind this is that the node feature encoder gets the option to encode the node positions depending on the node id.
 The edge feature encoder could transform the features into an equivalent latent space.
 The edge update gets the information about the connected nodes' ids, their positions and already their difference in the latent space.
 The node update gets the information about the node's id, its position and how the edges affect the node.
-And the decoder just serves to transform from the latent to euclidean space.
+Finally, the decoder's task is to transform from the latent to euclidean space.

 __Model 2 - The Corrected Prototype__

-The corrected prototype differs to the initial prototype in the joint id within the node features.
+The corrected prototype differs to the initial prototype in the way the joint id is represented within the node features.
 Here, the joint id is encoded as a one hot vector.

 node_features<sub>j</sub> = [one_hot_encoded(j), position<sub>j,t</sub>]